lpraveen2393/ecommerce/README.md

-# Fashion E-Commerce Website
+# FOREVER fashion E-Commerce Website

-Welcome to the **Fashion E-Commerce Website**!
+Welcome to the **Forever E-Commerce Website**!
 This is a modern, fully functional e-commerce platform designed for fashion enthusiasts.
 It features a seamless shopping experience with a Stripe payment gateway integration, and an admin panel to manage orders and products.

 ## Live Demo